 Craig Smith – Music Producer

-I work out of Mad River Recording, a studio which is located in Duntroon, Ontario, Canada, in a beautiful part of the world in the Blue Mountain ski hills area near Collingwood, Ontario, overlooking Georgian Bay.
-It’s a serene and Idyllic setting, surrounded by trees, and rolling hills.
+Mad River Recording is a private recording facility located in Duntroon, Ontario, Canada, in the beautiful Blue Mountain ski hills area near Collingwood, Ontario.
+The studio overlooks Georgian Bay and is nestled in a serene and Idyllic setting, surrounded by trees, and rolling hills.
 The peaceful vibe of the location is alone worth 90 minute drive from Toronto.
 This is home-base, Mad River Recording – where the music happens.

 The studio is also set up for live tracking – a 70’s Ludwig drum kit is mic’d and ready to track.
 We are equipped with some rare gems, ranging from vintage analogue gear to modern software.
 The equipments list changes from time to time, but here’s an in-house equipment list below:

 - Universal Audio Apollo Twin